Building and Running Pipeline

 ... )

-The resulting Pipeline object contains all the logic to perform the operations in an async event loop in the background thread.
+The resulting Pipeline object contains all the logic to perform the operations in an async event loop in a background thread.

 To run the pipeline, call Pipeline.start().
 Once the pipeline starts executing, you can iterate on the pipeline.
 Finally call Pipeline.stop() to stop the background thread.